The technologies framework provides a range of different contexts for learning that draw on important aspects of everyday life and work.

 - be capable of making reasoned choices relating to the environment, sustainable development and ethical, economic and cultural issues

-- broaden their understanding of the role that information and communications technology (ICT) has in Scotland and in the global community
+- broaden my understanding of the role that information and communications technology (ICT) has in Scotland and in the global community

-- broaden their awareness of how ideas in mathematics and science are used in engineering and the technologies
+- broaden my awareness of how ideas in mathematics and science are used in engineering and the technologies

 - experience work-related learning, and establish firm foundations for lifelong learning, and specialised study and careers.